Zhangjason308/SYSC3110-GROUP34/Deliverable2-README.txt

 This class will create a JPanel that contains 7 JButtons representing the pieces in the player's respective hand.

 >InfoPanel.java
-This class will create a JPanel that displays the remaining pieces in the bag and both player1 and player2's total score..
+This class will create a JPanel that displays the remaining pieces in the bag and both player1 and player2's total score.

+>MenuBarController.java
+This class will react to alerts from the views by pressing Save,Load,Undo,Redo commands.

+>MenuBarPanel.java
+This class will create a JMenuBar that contains the JMenuItems Save,Load,Undo,Redo commands.

 >Piece.java
 This class will create a Piece that contains a character, and is assigned a points value.

+>SavedGameState.java
+This class will save the state of the game that is currently in progress.

 >ScrabbleController.java
 This class will react to alerts from the views by playing pieces on a board, checking for valid words, calculating the score,